Understanding 20/7 as a Mixed Number: A complete walkthrough

 Step 3: Form the Mixed Number

 The remainder (6) becomes the numerator of the fractional part, and the original denominator (7) remains the same.
-Therefore, 20/7 as a mixed number is 2 6/7.
+Because of this, 20/7 as a mixed number is 2 6/7.

 Visual Representation and Real-World Application

 Let's visualize this.
-Imagine you have 20 identical cookies, and you want to divide them equally among 7 friends.
-Using long division, you find that each friend gets 2 whole cookies (the quotient).
+Day to day, imagine you have 20 identical cookies, and you want to divide them equally among 7 friends.
+Also, using long division, you find that each friend gets 2 whole cookies (the quotient).
 There are 6 cookies remaining (the remainder), which you can't divide equally among your friends without cutting them.
-Therefore, you have 2 whole cookies per friend and a remaining 6/7 of a cookie.
+Which means, you have 2 whole cookies per friend and a remaining 6/7 of a cookie.
 This perfectly represents the mixed number 2 6/7.

 This concept has numerous real-world applications.
 Imagine measuring ingredients for a recipe: if a recipe calls for 20/7 cups of flour, you would measure 2 and 6/7 cups.
 The same principle applies to various measurements, including length, weight, and time.